 May 29, 2020 – Management of Wasting: Programming Insights and Areas for Action

-In this session, Jeremy Shoham and Marie McGrath, Technical Directors at the Emergency Nutrition Network (ENN) and Co-Editors of ENNs long running technical publication, Field Exchange, offer an accessible synthesis of key takeaways from a special 60th issue that examined management of wasting in children.
-Framed within the recently launched UN Global Action Plan (GAP) on wasting, this session will share insights from this rich collation of programming experiences and research to inform your advocacy efforts to build and scale capacity to care for wasted children worldwide.
+In this session, Marie McGrath, Technical Director at the Emergency Nutrition Network (ENN) and Co-Editor of ENN’s long running technical publication, Field Exchange, offer an accessible synthesis of key takeaways from a special 60th issue that examined management of wasting in children.
+Framed within the recently launched UN Global Action Plan (GAP) on wasting, this session shared insights from this rich collation of programming experiences and research to inform your advocacy efforts to build and scale capacity to care for wasted children worldwide.

 More information on date, time and registration link to come.